 A majority of DC Council members oppose the Initiative.
 Therefore, the DC Council or the Mayor may try to block or amend Initiative 77 in the coming months.
 For now, DC tipped employees will continue to earn $3.33 per hour, plus tips, until the new law is enacted.

 If you are a tipped employee who is not paid in compliance with the law, Alan Lescht & Associates, P.C., can help.
-To learn more about your rights, call us at (202) 463-6036, send us an email, or visit our website.
+We represent restaurant and hospitality workers in the District of Columbia, Maryland, and northern Virginia.